 - If eligible (Ch 30, Ch 35, Ch 1606) and you want to request advanced pay, the NOI must be in 45 days prior to the first day of the term.
 We recommend discussing advanced pay with the VETS Office if you are not familiar with it.

 - If using Tuition Assistance, notify VETS Office when submitting your NOI in the notes section.
 (VA Education benefits and TA CANNOT be used for the same class)

 Submit your military transcripts:

-- Go to the Joint Service Transcript website (does not apply to Air Force)
+- Go to the Joint Service Transcript website

 - Click “Register” under “Register to use this system” at the top of the page and complete registration.

 - At the top of the main page, click Transcript.